Open accessibility options

 Application Data Summary

-🤝 Purpose: Processing an application process
+🤝 Purpose: Processing the application procedure

-📅 Storage period: If the application is successful, until the end of the employment relationship.
+📅 Storage Period: If the application is successful, until the end of the employment relationship.
 Otherwise, the data will be deleted after the application process or stored for a certain period with your consent.

-⚖️ Legal basis: Art.
-6 (1) (a) GDPR (consent), legitimate interest (Art.
-6 (1) (f) GDPR), Art.
-6 (1) (b) GDPR (contract), Art.
-9 (2) (a) GDPR (processing of special categories)
+⚖️ Legal Basis: Art.
+6 para.
+1 lit. a GDPR (consent), legitimate interest (Art.
+6 para.
+1 lit. f GDPR), Art.
+6 para.
+1 lit. b GDPR (contract), Art.
+9 para.
+2 lit. a GDPR (processing of special categories)

 What are application data?